dmerejkowsky/static_tl/README.rst

 Of course, the last file will be overridden when you'll re-run the script in November.

-So keep the ``json`` foldre somewhere safe, you'll need them later, and remember to re-run ``static-tl get`` at least once a month.
+So keep the ``json`` folder somewhere safe, you'll need them later, and remember to re-run ``static-tl get`` at least once a month.

 * Then, when you are ready you can generate a completely static